Short URL for this page:

 The artist and the professional soldier can only agree: the heart and core of a people lies in our ideals and in the extent we approach Truth and Virtue.
 What our thinkers and artists create, our soldiers preserve from the forces of destruction and evil, and together they are partners — let neither group think for an instant that it stands alone or, worse yet, hold the other in contempt and deem itself better.
 May Athens truly be a city on a hill: may she perfect and extend her glory and share it with the world.

-In sum, without Patton and Indicates a West Point graduate and gives his Class.Eisenhower, Schwartzkopf and Petraeus, no Ezra Pound or Flannery O'Connor, no Andy Warhol or Philip Glass.
+In sum, without Patton and Indicates a West Point graduate, Class of 1915: a link to his biographical entry in Cullum's Register.Eisenhower, Schwartzkopf and Petraeus, no Ezra Pound or Flannery O'Connor, no Andy Warhol or Philip Glass.
 But without these and others like them, giving voice to Truth and Beauty as they see them, nothing to defend, nothing worth fighting for.
 As Rabbi Hillel said (Pirke Avot 1:14), "If I am not for myself, who will be for me?
 But if I am only for myself, what am I?"

 [decorative delimiter]